 This is an brilliantly original and hilarious take on the slasher film, full of little nods and winks to the films that came before, it sends itself up for the first two acts before switching things up for a more traditional carnage filled finale.
 The film also has an ace up it's sleeve in the performance of Nathan Baesel who plays Leslie with just the right amount of dead pan crazyness.
 I'd recommend this movie to anyone but horror geeks should get a real kick out of it.

 ★★★★½ review by Ian West on Letterboxd

-First revisit in quite some time, and it’s just as fun and enjoyable as I remembered.
-Fine performances from the whole cast and a great setup executed exquisitely.
-In the summer of 2003 I lost three grandparents and went into a self imposed exile from horror for a few years.
+First revisit in quite some time, and it’s just as fun and enjoyable as I remembered, with a fine cast and an positively exquisite setup that’s executed perfectly.
+I do t revisit this often but never the less it holds a special place for me, by 2004 I had lost three grandparents in a three month span and still lingering family losses from 9/11 were hitting me hard, so I went into a self imposed exile from horror for a few years.
 I needed a break with all the torture porn and bad vibes Dubya years, and tbh this and House of the Devil totally reignited my love for the genre.

 I really wish the Kickstarter campaign for the sequel was a success, and I know there’s been rumblings over the years of something happening, but I think that ship has sailed.
 I’m pretty excited for the new Scream Factory release coming next year, that new cover art looks pretty wicked!